-E'S tall, he's dark, he's handsome -and he has a beautiful baritone voice.
-In fact, Harvey Harding, NBC singer, is quite a catch, but romance will have to wait, he but romance will have to wait, he says, until he gets a big commercial program.
+E'S tall, he's dark, he's handsome-and he has a beautiful baritone voice.
+In fact, Harvey Harding, NBC singer, is quite a catch, but romance will have to wait, he says, until he gets a big commercial program.
 That shouldn't be long.